 A VPN is an effective workaround for ESPN blackouts.
 Short for Virtual Private Network, a VPN routes your internet connection through a server in another location.
-By connecting to a VPN server outside of the blackout region, you can unblock region-locked streams, or even watch ESPN+ while abroad.
-For example, if you’re in New York and the Yankees are blacked out on ESPN+, you can use a VPN to connect to a server in Chicago or Los Angeles and unblock live games.
+By connecting to a VPN server outside of the blackout region, you can unlock region-locked streams, or even watch ESPN+ while abroad.
+For example, if you’re in New York and the Yankees are blacked out on ESPN+, you can use a VPN to connect to a server in Chicago or Los Angeles and unblock live national games.

 Our top recommendation is ExpressVPN.
-It offers fast speeds and reliable connections so you can stream every game in HD.
+It offers fast speeds and reliable connections so you can internet stream every game in HD.
 It has plenty of server locations in the US, so finding one outside of each game’s blackout region is easy.
 Plus, it comes with a risk-free 30-day money-back guarantee.

 Each league has its own blackout policies, which you can usually look up on their respective websites.

 How to Bypass ESPN live blackouts with a VPN